-General and administrative expenses were \$ million for the nine months ended September 30, 2017, compared to \$ million for the nine months ended September 30, 2018.
-The increase in general and administrative expense was mainly due to an increase in salary and stock compensation expense of \$ million, an increase in professional fees of \$ million and an increase in facility and other fees of \$ million.
+General and administrative expenses were \$2.3 million for the nine months ended September 30, 2017, compared to \$4.6 million for the nine months ended September 30, 2018.
+The increase in general and administrative expenses was primarily due to an increase in personnel costs of \$1.5 million due to our increase in headcount, an increase in professional service expenses of \$0.3 million and an increase in facility and other expenses of \$0.5 million.